Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 \subsection{Review of birational geometry of $X$}

-As mentioned in the previous subsection, any crepant resolution $X$ of $V/G$ has a finitely generated Cox ring.
-Such a variety is called a {\it Mori dream space}, and its birational contractions are controlled by polyhedral cones in $\mrm{Pic}(X)_\R$ (cf. \cite{HK}).
+As mentioned in the previous subsection, any projective crepant resolution $X$ of $V/G$ has a finitely generated Cox ring.
+Such a variety is called a {\it Mori dream space}.
+This notion was originally introduced by Hu-Keel \cite{HK} for a projective variety (over a field), but it makes sense in a relative setting (cf. \cite{O}) so that the theory applies to the resolution $X\to V/G$.
+A remarkable property of a Mori dream space is that its birational contractions are completely controlled by polyhedral cones in the Picard group.
 In this section we review this briefly.

 Hereafter we assume $X\to V/G$ is projective.
 We first consider the polyhedral cone generated by the classes of divisors in $\mrm{Pic}(X)_\R$ whose base loci are of codimension greater than one.
 This cone is called the {\it movable cone} and denoted by $\mrm{Mov}(X)$.
-In our case, the movable cone is the union of the nef cones of all relative minimal models $X'\to V/G$ (cf. \cite{Y1}).
+In our case, the movable cone is a convex cone which is the union of the nef cones of all relative minimal models $X'\to V/G$ (i.e. projective crepant birational morphisms with $X'$ having at worst $\Q$-factorial and terminal singularities).
 Here, the nef cone $\mrm{Nef}(X')\subset \mrm{Pic}(X')_\R$ is regarded as a cone inside $\mrm{Pic}(X)_\R$ via the birational map $X\dashrightarrow X'$ which is an isomorphism in codimension one.
 Note that, in dimension three, relative minimal models are nothing but projective crepant resolutions.

 The nef cones $\mrm{Nef}(X')\subset \mrm{Pic}(X)_\R$ are full-dimensional and have disjoint interiors.
 If we take any $L$ in the interior $\mrm{Amp}(X')$ of $\mrm{Nef}(X')$, the complete linear system of a sufficiently divisible power of $L$ gives the birational map $X\dashrightarrow X'$.
 Set